About

 Our Spirit is everything to our well-being.
 For me, it is not a religion, or an ideology, but a very basic most simple fact to feeling strong in my Mind.
 Our life force is our Spirit and if it is crushed we lose our balance and without the right guidance we can struggle to find our way.
 It is our Heart that suffers as does the way we enjoy feeling love.

-Life is experiential for each us.
-We have a precious story to tell so we can help weave change into how we want our history to be told and how we want to imagine the future.
+Life is experiential.
+We each have a precious story to tell so we can help weave change into how we want our history to be told and how we want to imagine the future.
 My story is no exception.

 I am here to help create a society of strong Minds so that over time the very systems and structures of governing that caused suffering to my Mind and to the Minds of so many can be changed.
 To do this work my Soul had to go where it needed to go for maximum learning.
 I had to remember a great deal.
 I met all the right people and lived and worked in the perfect environments to help me understand how to be a part of this change.
 I would not be qualified otherwise.